We Buy Houses in Osceola County

 Frequently Asked Questions About Selling in Osceola County

 As of late 2025, the median home sale price in Osceola County is $400,000, representing a -0.5% change compared to the prior year.
 This data comes from county property appraiser records and MLS reporting.
-Whether your home is above or below that number, we make fair offers based on actual condition and comparable sales, automated estimates.
+Your written offer should be based on the house's condition, repair scope, title and payoff issues, and nearby comparable sales rather than an automated estimate alone.

 I am the buyer.
 My name is Max Cohen.
 I'm a Licensed General Contractor (CGC1534000) and the founder of FL Home Buyers LLC.
 I buy houses with my own funds, renovate them myself, and either sell or rent them.
 We close at a standard Florida title company.
 I don't assign contracts to other investors.
 Learn how to spot "we buy houses" scams →